Sweet Virginia (film): Plot

 Lila meets the man who shot Mitchel, her husband, and asks why he killed Tom and Lou instead of only killing Mitchel as planned.
 Showing no remorse, he blames her for the circumstances because Mitchel didn't leave the bar as she said he would.
 The man then tells her she should be celebrating because Mitchel has been killed as she wanted.
 He asks about his payment, and Lila tells him she will have it by the end of the week after she meets with Mitchel's lawyer.
 Lila tells the man she wanted Mitchel dead because he'd been unfaithful.
 Upon visiting Mitchel's lawyer, Lila learns that Mitchel was bankrupt, had lied about his life-insurance policies, and was being sued by former business partners.
 The bank now owns her home and there is no money.
 Mitchel's killer later approaches Sam at the motel and introduces himself as Elwood.
 He extends his stay at the motel and begins giving Sam praise as a famous bull rider.
 He tells Sam that his father was a huge fan of Sam and would have loved to meet him but he's now deceased.
 Sam befriends Elwood, and they go to a local diner where Sam talks about his health and why he shakes.
 Sam seems puzzled when Elwood tells him about his mother's death and how his father was absent due to incarceration.
 Elwood says his father died in a prison riot in 1996 and shows a strong disdain for him.
 Elwood asks Sam if he has a girlfriend, and Sam admits he does.
 When Lila enters the diner after riding with Bernadette to get milkshakes, Sam calls her over to the table and introduces her to Elwood.
 Taken aback, she pretends not to know Elwood before quickly leaving.
 Later that night, on the way home from Bernadette's house, Lila is followed by Elwood but is able to evade him.

 After a phone call with his mother, Elwood becomes enraged and instigates a fight with two men.
 After calling Lila and leaving her a threatening voicemail, he violently beats the two men before leaving.
 Later that night, Lila receives the threatening voicemail and tries to run away from home, but is attacked by Elwood.
 He demands payment, and again she tells him she can get the money.
-Satisfied, he leaves and meets with Paul to enlist his services to do a job to which Paul agrees.
+Satisfied, he leaves and meets with Paul to enlist his services to which Paul agrees.
 Sam leaves Maggie's basketball game to spend the night with Bernadette.
 Once Sam has left her home, Elwood and Paul approach the house while she is in the bathtub.
 Hearing a noise, Bernadette goes to investigate and is chased by Paul while Elwood breaks into a wall safe.
 She stabs and kills Paul and is chased by Elwood.
-He subdues and nearly shoots Bernadette when he notices Sam's hat on the counter.
+He subdues and almost shoots Bernadette, but stops when he notices Sam's hat on the counter.
 Elwood takes the money from the safe and leaves.